-As Big Brothers Big Sisters of Long Island’s Chief Executive Officer, Mark Cox leads the agency’s vision and mission, overseeing nearly 100 employees including BBBSLI and the BBBSLI Donation Center.
+As Big Brothers Big Sisters of Long Island’s Chief Executive Officer, Mark Cox guides the agency’s vision and mission, leading nearly 100 employees including BBBSLI and the BBBSLI Donation Center.
 For the last decade, Mr. Cox has been an instrumental part of the agency’s leadership, first as Chief Development Officer followed by his current position of CEO.

-He has also implemented strategies responsible for significantly increasing the profitability of the Donation Center, of which 100% of the net proceeds go directly towards supporting the mentoring program.
+He has also implemented strategies responsible for a 300% increase in the Donation Center’s net profits, of which 100% of the net proceeds go directly towards supporting the mentoring program.

 Mr. Cox is an active member of the Edward Smith Mineola Lion’s Club, Executive Business Association and Network Long Island.
 He resides in Westbury with his wife, Teri, and two children Kirstin and Tyler.